 Leukemia is a malignant blood disorder that develops in bone marrow, blood and other tissues.

-The types of leukemia are named after the specific blood cell that becomes cancerous, such as the lymphocytic cells (white blood cells) or the myeloid cells (bone marrow cells).
+leukemia are named after the specific blood cell that become cancerous, such as the lymphocytic cells (white blood cells) or the myeloid cells (bone marrow cells).

 There are four main types of leukemia in adults each with many subtypes: